martinarva/dynamic_energy_cost/README.md

 2. Download the latest ZIP file of the repository and extract its contents.
 3. Overwrite the `dynamic_energy_cost` folder into the `custom_components` directory located typically at `/config/custom_components/` in your Home Assistant directory.

+## Contribute

+If you want, you can help with the translation via [GitLocalize](https://gitlocalize.com/repo/10085).

 ## Support

 For support, additional instructions, or to report issues, please visit the GitHub issues page associated with this repository.